US At-Will Employment States — Guide for 2025

 • Acting in the public interest (e.g., joining the National Guard, serving on jury duty, or voting).

-The implied contract may not be an actual (or explicit) written contract.
+According to the Bureau of Labor Statistics (BLS), the implied contract may not be an actual (or explicit) written contract.
 Instead, the terms under which an employee may be subject to employment termination (or discipline) are usually stated:

 • Verbally,